UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 ### Due Date

 This codelab comes in two parts, both of which are due on *Thursday, February 15th at 11:59:59PM*.
-This is part A, it looks long, but a lot of it is just setup + casual walkthrough.
-Part B will be release 1 week later and cover CloudFront.
+This is part A which may look long, but most of it is just setup paired with a casual walkthrough.
+Part B will be released next week and will introduce CloudFront.

 ### Goal